-Her favorite part of her non-working hours is spending time goofing around with her husband, daughter, and dog Ella.
-In her spare time, she is a freelance writer, hobbyist photographer, globe trotter and practitioner of yoga.
+When not working, Aaryn enjoys spending time with her husband, daughter, and dog Ella.
+She is also a freelance writer, hobbyist photographer, globe trotter and practitioner of yoga.
 She cooks a mean chicken piccata and her oatmeal chocolate chip cookies are the stuff of office legend.

 A San Diego native, Ivy has lived and worked in New London, New York, Boston, Baltimore, as well as Siena and Palermo, Italy, before finding her way back to the beaches of Encinitas.
 Although she gave running a shot, she prefers marathons of the movie variety and loves to cook pasta with her husband and go on long walks with their dog, Scout.

 Sahana helps oversee clinical trial projects and investigates the molecular biology associated with ALS.
 A 2013 graduate of the University of Michigan, she received a bachelor’s degree in political science and psychology.
 She has worked in various non-profit organizations such as the National Coalition for the Homeless and the Women's Law Project.
 From 2013-2014, she worked as teacher in rural China under the program WorldTeach.
 Due to her deep passion to work with vulnerable populations, she has chosen to embark on the path to become a physician.
 She most recently completed a premedical post-baccalaureate program at Bryn Mawr College, while also volunteering at a harm reduction center for drug users.

 A travel enthusiast, Sahana has visited 18 different countries and hopes to expand that list.
 She is also a hip hop dancer and yoga instructor.
 Her love for the ocean brought her to the beautiful region of San Diego.